bennie/web-crescendo.net-3.0/jekyll/_posts/2024-01-04-it-has-to-have-a-database.markdown

 I had never witnessed anything like this.

 Like some weird religious responsorial a mutter went around the table: "Yes.
 A database."
 "Of course.
-We need a database" "A database."
+The database" "A database."

 Look, I watched my nephew gleefully yell the pokemon name at the "Which Pokemon is this?" screen.
 It had nothing on how Pavlovian this bizarre moment was.